 - Enter your User Name and Password when prompted.

-You can now use the Mac mini's Screen Sharing capabilities to continue to make changes and install software.
-Apple's built-in services like File Sharing, Printer Sharing, and Content Caching are easily enabled with simply checking the appropriate box under the Share preference panel in System Preferences.
-Once you're done, simply exit the Screen Sharing application.
+You can now use the Mac mini's screen-sharing capabilities to continue to make changes and install software.
+Apple's built-in services like file sharing, printer sharing, and content caching are readily enabled by simply checking the appropriate box under the Share preference panel in System Settings.
+Once you're done, simply exit the screen-sharing application.

-Keep in mind that Screen Sharing and Remote Management are an either/or option.
-If you feel the need to be able to remotely manage your Mac mini with the more advanced toolset under Remote Management, simple un-check Screen Sharing and check Remote Management under the Share panel in System Preferences.
-Ensure that you set the VNC password if you have non-macOS machines to connect to your new Mac mini.
-Let us know what you plan on using your Mac mini for in the comments!
+Keep in mind that screen sharing and remote management are an either/or option.
+If you feel the need to be able to remotely manage your Mac mini with the more advanced toolset under remote management, simply un-check screen sharing and check remote management under the Share panel in System Settings.